ietf-scitt/draft-birkholz-scitt-software-supply-chain-use-cases/draft-birkholz-scitt-software-use-cases.md

 In IT industry it is a common practice that once a software product is released, it is evaluated on various aspects.
 For example, an auditing company, a code review company or a government body will examine the software product and issue authoritative reports about the product.
 The end users (consumers or distribution entities) use these report to make an accurate assessment as to whether the software product is deemed fit to use.

 There are multiple such authoritative bodies that make such assessments.
 There is no assurance that all the bodies may be aware of statements from other authoritative entities or actively acknowledge them.
-Discovery of all sources of such reports and/or identity of the authoritaitve bodies adds a significant cost to the end user or consumer of the product.
+Discovery of all sources of such reports and/or identity of the authoritative bodies adds a significant cost to the end user or consumer of the product.

 A consumer of released software product wants: